mendesbarreto/live-reload-golang-template/README.md

-# Hot relload GotLang templates
+# Live reload GotLang templates

-This is a quick template to get started with GotLang hot reload and test algorithms in real time.
+This is a quick template to get started with GotLang live reload and test algorithms in real-time.

-### Instalation
+### Installation

 This project uses: